vipkum2/Jungle/README.md

 # Note

-Reports will publish for each run here: https://vipkum2.github.io/Jungle/
+Reports will publish for each run here if run by github Action: https://vipkum2.github.io/Jungle/

 You can also see the reports by navigate to Actions tab on git hub web.